 After thorough stakeholder consultations in October 2023, it was decided to consider the Tier 2 method for Samoa's Forest Reference Level (FRL) due to the availability of country-specific EF from its 2013 National Forest Inventory (NFI) study.
 However, investigation into the NFI data revealed inconsistencies, leading to the consideration of IPCC default values for certain aspects.
-The challenge arises from the much smaller values compared to the IPCC default and regional values in the 2013 NFI study and the further investigation and analyses is necessary.
-Therefore, the EF used for this FREL/FRL is Tier 1, using the biomass data with default values of IPCC for forest land use classes.
+The challenge arises from the much smaller values compared to the IPCC default and regional values in the 2013 NFI study.